Jambalaya: New Orleans style vs Acadiana style

+Southern Louisiana variation

 Many people in the south, and typically in Louisiana, enjoy a simpler jambalaya style.
 This style is cooked the same as the Cajun style, but there are no vegetables.
 Many restaurants serve this style as opposed to the others, because it is more child-friendly, has a more consistent texture, and is easier to make.

 Jambalaya is considered by most Louisianans to be a filling but simple-to-prepare rice dish; gumbos, étouffées, and creoles are considered more difficult to perfect.
 Most often a long grain white rice is used in making jambalaya.

 Jambalaya is differentiated from gumbo and étouffée by the way in which the rice is included.
 In these dishes, the rice is cooked separately and is served as a bed on which the main dish is served.
-In the usual method of preparing jambalaya, a rich stock is created from vegetables, meat, and seafood; raw rice is then added to the broth and the flavor is absorbed by the grains as the rice cooks.
+In the usual method of preparing jambalaya, a rich stock is created from vegetables, meat and seafood; raw rice is then added to the broth and the flavor is absorbed by the grains as the rice cooks.